Ericvf/Dotnet-RS232c-LAN-SharpTV/README.md

 # Dotnet-RS232c-lan
 Control computer monitors and TV's using RS232 commands over LAN.
+This code specifically works for a Sharp HW431 and might need adjustment for other Sharp TV's.
+Other TV brands or completely different devices with RS232 over ethernet are most likely *_not_* going to work.

 ## Commands
 - PowerControl